Leadership

-Four investigators, representing academic and professional realms, lead the research, practice (extension and planning practice), and education activities of the project.
-The leadership team is supported by students and staff at the University at Buffalo.
+Four investigators, representing academic and professional realms, launched and guided the research, practice (extension and planning practice), and education activities of the project from 2012-2017.
+Currently, GFC is led and supported by faculty, students, and staff at the University at Buffalo Food Systems Planning and Healthy Communities Lab.

 Samina Raja, PhD